nexus-Six/quarkus-build-options/README.md

-# Quarkus Sample Project covoering some build options
+# Quarkus Sample Project covering some build options
 ## Github Actions

 In /.github/workflows/ci.yml you will find a sample Github actions Pipeline building images of the app